-With the latest changes to the laws governing foreign business activities on the island and around the country one thing I have noticed is that there has been an increase in so-called experts on Youtube and podcasts all proclaiming the end is neigh.
-It possibly is in many ways, and I will get to that soon, but I dare say the most interesting thing is the amount of fear mongering going on, and online especially.
+With the latest changes to the laws governing foreign business activities on the island and the country, one thing I have noticed is that there has been an increase in so-called experts on Youtube and podcasts all proclaiming the end is near.
+It possibly is in many ways, and I will get to that soon, but I dare say the most startling thing is the amount of fear mongering going on, and online especially.
+As we’ve seen since Covid, fear mongering is a great way to get clicks online, but man, we really don’t need it.

 So, last week was a little more chilled for me than the week before.
 Of course, I didn’t have any energy left in the tank after that previous week’s mayhem.
 This past weekend was mostly spent down on Double Six beach watching the footy in my fave footy watching bar, The Deck and also managed to fit in a couple of games of tennis – gotta love that, two great pastimes on any weekend and always grateful.
 Sunday we were over at Blue Oyster with Befores spinning some tasty tunes and drinking cold beers.
 Let the good times roll!